 Monitoring and evaluation mechanisms are designed to aid decision-making; facilitate reporting on project execution, and help document learning and systematisation processes.
 Many projects are primarily concerned with reporting back to donors on the progress of operations and proper use of allocated funds.
 As the main objective is to lay the foundations for further funding and continued partnerships, these mechanisms tend to focus on procedures, quantitative indicators of progress and short-term results.
-While they provide useful data, they also have certain limitations as they value quantitative data more than qualitative data; technical and financial information more than institutional, social, urban or political considerations; and short-term results more than medium- and longterm effects.
+While they provide useful data, they also have certain limitations as they value quantitative data more than qualitative data; technical and financial information more than institutional, social, urban or political considerations; and Main findings of the publication "Building Cities for All.
+Lessons from Four African Experiences"

+short-term results more than medium- and longterm effects.
 They are symptomatic of a tendency to standardise approaches according to the demands of international public finance.